mwshinn/PyDDM/doc/cookbook/driftnoise.rst

 For an unstable integrator, set the parameter ``x`` to be greater than 0.
 For example::

-  from ddm import Model
+  from pyddm import Model
-  from ddm.models import DriftLinear model = Model(drift=DriftLinear(drift=0, t=.2, x=.1))
+  from pyddm.models import DriftLinear model = Model(drift=DriftLinear(drift=0, t=.2, x=.1))

 Try it out with::

-  from ddm import Model, Fittable, DriftLinear from ddm.plot import model_gui model = Model(drift=DriftLinear(drift=Fittable(minval=0, maxval=2),
+  from pyddm import Model, Fittable, DriftLinear from pyddm.plot import model_gui model = Model(drift=DriftLinear(drift=Fittable(minval=0, maxval=2),
                                   t=Fittable(minval=0, maxval=2),
                                   x=Fittable(minval=-1, maxval=1)),